bsolomon1124/misc/mdtest.md

 Let me count the ways.

 # Separation lines
 You can use three or more of: hyphens, asterisks, or underscores.
 Note that headers in markdown automatically have a thin separation line underneath.
+Note that this text itself needs a newline under it prior to the '---'.

 ---
 Hyphens